-Keywords: Privatization; Contracting; Private prisons; Incarceration; Recidivism; Parole; Infractions
+Keywords: Privatization; Contracting; Private Prisons; Incarceration; Recidivism; Parole; Infractions; Incomplete Contracting

 Suggested Citation: Suggested Citation